gordbegli/dotfiles/prompts.md

 > If you do not have access to a graphing tool, output, inside a copy paste block, an html file with no dependencies that will display the graphs.

 ## Graph 1
-Categorize by
+Categorize by grouping each activity into

-1. Looking at all activities and devising an array of categories.
-2. Creating a list of objects, 1 per entry, where each object has
-  a.
-Category from Step 1.
-  b.
-Duration (calculated by subtracting "ended at" value from the preceeding "ended at" time.
-  c.
-Week (where each week begins on Monday).
+1. Time Waste
+2. Family
+3. Social (includes travel for social purposes)
+4. Maintainence (eating, showering, etc)
+5. Work (includes commute)
+6. Spiritual (any meditation)
+7. Exercise
+8. Reading/Studying

-Output a group bar chart with categories as x, hours as percentage of total week hours as y, and a bar for each week at each x value.
+Output a group bar chart with categories as x, hours as percentage of total week (where each week starts on monday)  hours as y, and a bar for each week at each x value.

 ## Graph 2